The Nelson conjecture and chain rule property: Notation and preliminaries

 \subsection{Decomposition of sets with finite perimeter}

-A measurable set $E \subset \R^d$ with finite perimeter is called \emph{indecomposable} if it cannot be written as a disjoint union $E = A \sqcup B$ of two measurable sets $A$ and $B$ such that $P(E) = P(A) + P(B).$ Let us recall some classical results obtained in \cite[Proposition 3 and Theorem 1]{ACMM_2001}.
+A measurable set $E \subset \R^d$ with finite perimeter is called \emph{indecomposable} if it cannot be written as a disjoint union $E = A \sqcup B$ of two measurable sets $A$ and $B$ such that $P(E) = P(A) + P(B).$ For open sets there is a natural criterion of indecomposablity (see \cite[Proposition 2 and Theorem 2]{ACMM_2001}): \begin{theorem} An open set in $U \subset \R^d$ with $\H^{d-1}(\d U)<\infty$ is indecomposable if and only if it is connected. \end{theorem} Let us recall some classical results obtained in \cite[Proposition 3 and Theorem 1]{ACMM_2001}.

 \begin{prop} Let $\{A_i\}_{i\in I}$ be a finite or countable family of sets with finite perimeter and let $A=\bigcup_{i\in I} A_i$.
 Suppose that $A_i \ne \R^N$ for all $i\in I$ and $\sum_i P(A_i) < \infty.$ Then the following conditions are equivalent: \begin{itemize} \item[(i)] $P(A) \ge \sum_i P(A_i)$; \item[(ii)] $P(A) = \sum_i P(A_i)$; \item[(iii)] for any $i\ne j$ we have $|A_i \cap A_j| = 0$ and $\H^{d-1}(\d^M A_i \cap \d^M A_j)=0$; \item[(iv)] for any $i\ne j$ we have $|A_i \cap A_j| = 0$ and $\bigcup_i \d^M A_i \subset \d^M A$ (up to $\H^{d-1}$-negligible subsets). \end{itemize} If these conditions are fulfilled, then we have also $\d^M A = \bigcup_i \d^M A_i$ (modulo $\H^{d-1}$) and